-Sympy fails to simplify complex conditional expressions with deeply nested \texttt{if-then-else} statements.
-Such expressions can result when merging execution paths with constraints as described in Section~\ref{sec:symbolic_exec}.
-Figure~\ref{fig:pid_update_angr} shows the internal representation of the ET obtained after symbolic execution of \texttt{PID::update}.
-The complex expression is generated because of the conditional statements in \texttt{saturate} function.
-Even though \texttt{saturate} has only two conditions, the generated ET represents the order of operations performed during symbolic execution which semantically represent the conditions in the function.
-The order of operations is determined by two factors.
-First, when the C function is compiled to a target ISA, the conditional branches can be represented using a variety of instruction sequences as decided by the compiler.
-Second, Angr maps every instruction in the executable to an intermediate representation required by it's symbolic execution engine.
-This further modifies the order of operations from what the binary's instructions describe.
-The only guarantee is that these modifications and mappings are semantically correct and represent the original function.
+The equations generated by reverse engineering have operations which follows the sequence of computations performed by the function's binary implementation.
+This representation may be cluttered with implementation-specific operations that need to be cleaned up and simplified to produced human-friendly equations.
+Conditional branches also generated complex expressions with deeply nested \texttt{if-then-else} statements.
+Such expressions can result when merging execution paths with constraints as described in \secref{symbolic_exec}. \figref{tmon_pid_angr} shows the internal representation of the ET obtained after symbolic execution of \texttt{controller\_handler}.
+The complex expression is generated because of the conditional statements executed for the clamping operation in lines~\ref{ln:tmon_clamp_start}--\ref{ln:tmon_clamp_end}.
+Even though the clamping requires only two conditions, the generated ET represents the sequence of operations performed during symbolic execution which semantically represent the conditions in the function.

+The sequence of operations is determined by two factors.
+First, when the C function is compiled to a target machine code, the conditional branches can be represented using a variety of instruction sequences as decided by the compiler.
+Second, Angr maps every instruction in the binary from the target's machine code to an intermediate representation required by it's symbolic execution engine.
+This further modifies the sequence of operations from what the binary's instructions describe.
+The only guarantee is that these modifications and mappings are semantically correct and represent the original equation.
 When the condition involves a comparison, a separate instruction performs the comparison and updates bits in a flag register.
 Later, conditional instructions check these bits of the flag register.
 When these instructions are mapped to the IR, Angr can generate bit-wise operations to perform checks, so these operations end up in the final expression.

+REMaQE uses algebraic simplification to clean up implementation-specific operations and represent them as a simplified equation.
 The if-then-else operation of Angr requires a condition, a true clause, and a false clause.
 The condition ET must yield a boolean value.
-In the context of mathematical equations, it is logical to presume that the condition consists of a comparison or several comparisons combined with basic boolean operations.
-REMaQE takes advantage of this to streamline the condition ET before producing the mathematical equation.
+In math equations, it is logical to presume that the condition consists of one or more comparisons combined with boolean operations.
+Algebraic simplification exploits this to streamline the condition ET to simple comparisons before producing the equation.